 Most of those feelings, sometimes, come as a result of neglect.
 I would know because I’m suffering from it.

-Practice was never supposed to go below 1000mins a month, because I challenged myself to 60mins each day.
-All those ones were long story.
+The practice was never supposed to go below 1000 mins a month, because I challenged myself to 60 mins each day.
+Bullshit.
 The minutes did not improve.
-By May it was 685mins.
+By May it was 685 mins.
 June came and I had to travel for my granny’s memorial service.
 I returned and hadn’t had the piano drive again.

 My piano instructor said I’ve lost all the months of training I’d invested in it, and I’ll be lucky if I don’t start from scratch whenever I’m up to it again. 🙁